Regular Expression - Regex

 Summary:

-follows. - After that an exactly four digit long number is searched (including a leading whitespace) through
+• After that an exactly four digit long number is searched (including a leading whitespace) through \d{4}.
+In this example itm: 2733 has been found.

 Find Creation Club plugins